iatkin/leaflet-svgicon/README.md

 ## Methods
 ### L.DivIcon.SVGIcon
 *This class does not include any methods that are intended to be user accessible as part of normal use.
-However, the following methods may be replaced to change the icon's visual appearance.*
+The following are the internal methods use to generate the icon.
+They may be modified in a subclass, but all methods with the exception of* _createPathDescription *may be modified using icon options only.
+Due to the computations inherent in creating the path description,* _createPathDescription *must be modified in order to change the overall icon shape.*

 #### _createCircle()
 Creates the icon's inner circle.
 This method is 100% customizable using icon options exclusively, and should not need to be modified in most cases.